Your guide to GCSE results day 2024

 The Joint Council for Qualifications have a guide with everything you can do after getting your results.
 You can find it on the JCQ post-results services page.

 And if you don't think further education is for you

 Not sure you fancy going into further education?
 If you decide to take an alternative route, there are a number of different options for you to explore.

-Here is our guide to all of the post-GCSE routes and options, from academic to vocational and occupational qualifications.
+Here's our guide to all of the post-GCSE routes and options, from academic to vocational and job-related qualifications.

-You can get some great advice on Apprenticeships and Careers and Employment in the forums.
+You can also get some great advice on apprenticeships and careers and employment in the forums.